Aubs0618/SLE777_Group11_Assessment4/README.md

 gunzip("Campylobacter_cds.fa.gz")
 ```

-#to check the downloaded file
+#to check the downloaded file whether the file is downloaded properly.
 ```{r}
 list.files()
 ```